 Both International GCSE and AS/A-Levels has Physics, Chemistry, Biology, Business Studies, Accounting, History and Geography as elective subjects.
 Computer Science is highly recommended for International GCSE students, and an elective subject for AS/A level students.
 French, Spanish and German can also be taken as foreign languages.
 The Kukua programme offers subjects in coding, robotics and web development.

 When do you start each of the courses?

-Students can choose to complete their International GCSE qualification in 1, 2 or 3 yrs.
-There will be additional support for students who join later in the program.
+Students complete their International GCSE qualification in 2 years.
+There will be additional support for students who join later in the programme.